0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/memory-sm.md

 </center>

 The Memory SM uses this latter layout, the 32-byte word access, to check reads and writes.
 However, as previously mentioned, the EVM can read and write with offsets at a byte level.
 As a result, we will need to check the relationship between byte access and 32-byte word access.
-For these checks, we have another state machine called [Memory Align SM](mem-align-sm.md).
+For these checks, we have another state machine called [Memory-align SM](mem-align-sm.md).

 ## Design